Another bit of Destiny fan fiction. Image courtesy of Bungie.

 In darkness I spun, slowly swirled by the ceaseless current.
 Blind I worked the oar, the feeling the occasional scrape of the smooth sandstone banks of the river against the wood.
 I am a desert creature.
 I fear water as much as I love it.
 My heartbeat thudded against my breast bone, a fist pounding for escape.
 I ignored it.
 Turning, pulling, pushing, lifting the oar as I'd been taught, I gradually slowed and then stopped my spin.

 And the current carried me towards my destiny.

 I felt the light shift from red and gold to shadowed blue.
 The air cooled.
 Echoes closed in around me.
 And the voices began to whisper.
 She lies.
 She lies.
 She lies.
 She is death.
 She is doom.
 She hungers for ruin.
 Do not listen.
 No one can step without creating the paradox.
 You will end all things in all times.

-I shivered under the assault of the cold words of those who have gone before or will go and who have failed our goddess.
+I shivered under the assault of the cold words of those who had gone before or would go and who failed our goddess.
 I bit down on the blade in my jaws.
 I would not fail.
 I would not listen, not to those faithless lost forever in the past and the future.
 I would not be swayed.
 I would succeed.